klevu/jsv2-early-adopters/getting-started/1-hello-world/bigcommerce/README.md

 and syntax for the including of assets and templates.

-The only way to make changes to a Stencil theme is to download a copy, make the changes and then use `stencil bundle` to upload again as a new theme.
+The only way to make changes to a Stencil theme is to download a copy, make the changes and then use the `stencil bundle` to upload again as a new theme.
 For more information from BigCommerce on using Stencil to bundle themes, [click here](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil).

 - Navigate to Storefront > My Themes.
 - Download the Cornerstone theme.
     - On Current Theme, select Advanced > Download Current Theme.
-    - After a few moments the ZIP file containing the theme will download.
+    - After a few moments, the ZIP file containing the theme will download.
     - Unzip the theme locally ready to make some changes.
 - Add Klevu JS Library to Theme
-    - First remove all existing search functionality
+    - First, remove all existing search functionality
         - Delete the entire folder `templates/components/search`
     - Next extract the copy the contents of [resources](/getting-started/1-hello-world/bigcommerce/resources) into your theme.
     - Use `npm install` and `stencil bundle` to zip the theme once again.